Doctor insights on:

 - Talk to a doctor online

-- What does mrsa look like when it first starts?
+- What does shingles look like when it first starts?

-- What does ringworm look like when it starts?
+- What does ringworm look like when it first starts?

 - What does ringworm look like on a human when it first starts?

 - What does it mean when my balls hurt when i pee?